 This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-M. l. lews
+M. l. lows

-Mark Lewis ACA (Senior statutory auditor) for and on behalf of Deloitte LLP Statutory Auditor Newcastle upon Tyne, United Kingdom 21 December 2020
+Mark Lewis ACA (Senior statutory auditor)

+For and on behalf of Deloitte LLP

+Statutory Auditor

+Leeds, United Kingdom

+16 December 2021

 Profit and loss account